Enjoy panoramic views of the downtown LA skyline from Echo Park Lake.

 4. Relax on the lawns or benches with a book or a picnic.

 5. Take your kids to the playground at the north end of the lake, near the picnic tables and restrooms.

 6. See the lotuses in full bloom, usually in July.

-9. Visit the independent bookstore, Stories Books and Cafe, a popular neighborhood hangout on Sunset Boulevard.
-It has a cosy feel, with rustic brick walls and a small cafe with patio.
+The Stories Books and Cafe is a popular neighborhood hangout on Sunset Boulevard, and has a cosy feel, with rustic brick walls and a small cafe with a patio.

 Know before you go

 - Parking: On-street parking is available around the lake, but gets very busy on weekends.

 - Restrooms: Northern end of the lake.